 Heineken has long been known as a company that can create highly engaging experiences for their consumers and online users.

 The brand is an official sponsor of Champions League games.
 They decided to use gamification to actively engage fans throughout the event to increase awareness of Heineken.

 During the Champions League, users can download the Heineken app.
 While watching the game, they are asked predictive questions such as:

 - will the penalty be saved?

-- will the goal be made by head?
+- will the goal be made by the head?

 - will they score within 20 seconds?

 Points are awarded for correct answers.
-And during down time, more points can be earned by answering other types of questions (e.g. trivia).
+During downtime, more points can be earned by answering other types of questions (e.g. trivia).